synarete/silofs/README.md

 ## Overview

-Silofs is a fully encrypted user-space file-system designed for secure, long-term data retention.
+Silofs is a fully encrypted user-space file-system designed for secure, long-term data preservation.
 It archives snapshots as immutable blobs, ensuring audit-grade integrity and protection against unauthorized modification.

 It allows normal users to create an isolated storage area, with its